-Studies assess genetics, modified treatment to improve outcomes, reduce toxicityDecember 9th, 2012 in Cancer /
+Studies assess genetics, modified treatment to improve outcomes, reduce toxicityDecember 9, 2012 in Medicine & Health / Cancer

 Research identifying genetic factors that affect survival of patients with blood cancers and evaluating the effectiveness of modified treatment strategies to improve outcomes while reducing toxicity will be presented today at the 54th Annual Meeting of the American Society of Hematology (ASH).